 FIRE Movement Australia: Financial Independence, Retire Early Guide 2026

-The FIRE Number: How Much You Need
+The FIRE Number: How Much Do You Need?

-| Annual Spending | FIRE Number (25x) | Monthly Income Needed |
+| Annual Spending | FIRE Number (25×) | Monthly Drawdown |

 |---|---|---|